TimToller/llmsteg/README.md

 # llmsteg: Text-Based Steganography Using Language Models

+## An update

+After talking to one if the professers at JKU, I will probably research this topic further in form of the **Seminar in AI** course.
+Maybe I will even write my bachelor thesis on it, lets see.
+If so, I will update the README here.

 ## Introduction

 Steganography, the art of concealing messages, has long intrigued me as a niche but fascinating complement to cryptography.
 Unlike cryptography, which focuses on securing data through encryption, steganography seeks to hide the very existence of a message.
 This project explores an approach to text-based steganography by leveraging language models to encode hidden messages within naturally generated text.
 It's an approach I personally haven't seen so far.